 As we get older, we can all notice that we slow down a bit and familiar tasks start to take longer than they once did.
 If this is the case for you then we can support you in your home from just 30 minutes a week.
 Perhaps you’d appreciate some vacuuming, light dusting, personal care or laundry undertaken?
 No matter how we can help, you’ll be glad you asked us to provide elderly care.

 Everyone who works for Helping hands takes our responsibilities very seriously to ensure that the highest standards of care at home are provided for our customers at all times.
 We rigorously train our carers to ensure they can fully support your needs and we encourage them to continue learning throughout their career with us.
-We are fully regulated by the Care Quality Commission and Care Inspectorate Wales and have been accredited by some of the UK’s foremost charities and experts.
+We are fully regulated by the Care Quality Commission, and have been accredited by some of the UK’s foremost charities and experts.
 Consequently, if you want to be cared for by a company with over three decades’ expertise, the Melbourne team will be waiting to take your call.

 Every one of our carers is a dementia specialist